TheStanHo/birthday/README.md

 1. **Create Celebration**: Enter the birthday person's name and optionally a custom message
 2. **Generate Link**: A unique permalink is created with 24-hour expiration
 3. **Share Link**: Share the link with friends and family
-4. **Blow Candles**: When someone opens the link, they can blow into their webcam to extinguish candles
+4. **Blow Candles**: When someone opens the link, they can blow into their microphone to extinguish candles
 5. **Celebrate**: After all candles are blown, a celebration message appears with confetti!

 ## Browser Requirements

-- Modern browser with WebRTC support (Chrome, Firefox, Safari, Edge)
+- Modern browser with Web Audio API support (Chrome, Firefox, Safari, Edge)
-- HTTPS required for webcam access (or localhost for development)
+- HTTPS required for microphone access (or localhost for development)
-- Camera permissions must be granted
+- Microphone permissions must be granted

+## Accessibility

+- Keyboard navigation support
+- ARIA labels for screen readers
+- Visual feedback for all interactions
+- Works without audio files (graceful degradation)

 ## Customization